Anybody Else Here Alive ?

 Matt feared that everyone else had been killed.
 He asked again, “Anybody else here alive?”

 “There is no one else here.
-You were further along than the others in the tunnel and got trapped alone.
+You were further along than the others in the tunnel and got separated from them when all that rubble came down.
 Come on, let’s go!”

 “That’s okay.
 I’m used to the dark.
 I can see enough to get you up there to safety.”
 Ollie put one arm around Matt’s waist.
 “Put your arm over my shoulders, Matt.”